KarchinLab/open-cravat-readthedocs/Update-Instructions.rst

 Open Finder.
 Click "Applications" folder.
 Move OpenCRAVAT app to Trash.

-Download the latest Mac installer at `Installation Instructions <./1.-Installation-Instructions>`__ and open the installer.
+Download the latest Mac installer at :doc:`Installation Instructions <./1.-Installation-Instructions>` and open the installer.

 Only open-cravat core programs will be updated while keeping modules, jobs, and configurations intact.